 Professional and Community Affiliations

-Member, League of California Cities Legal Advocacy Committee (serving in second term)
+Past Chair, League of California Cities Legal Advocacy Committee

 Past President, Los Angeles County Bar Association State and Local Government Law Section

 Former Member, League of California Cities Housing, Community, and Economic Development Policy Committee

 Former Member, League of California Cities Municipal Law Handbook Committee

 American Bar Association